top of page

 Deferred Action for Childhood Arrivals (DACA)

-DACA and Work Permit Renewal
+DACA Renewal and Work Permit

 If you already have DACA, you can and should renew your application every two years.

-At Santiago Legal LLC, we help you with the entire process, including:
+At Santiago Legal LLC we help you with the entire process, including:

 2. Preparation of forms I-821D and I-765 (Deferred Action and Employment Authorization).

-3. Review of documentation and background.
+3. Review of documentation and background information.

 4. Electronic filing with USCIS.